peteroupc/peteroupc.github.io/randomgendoc.md

      |  RandomGen(rng=None)
      |
      |  A class that implements many methods for
-     |  random number generation and sampling.
+     |  random variate generation and sampling.
 It takes
      |  an underlying RNG as specified in the constructor.
      |
      |  Methods defined here: